-- The Beloit Parents as Teachers program is designed to serve children prenatally until preschool/Kindergarten entry.
-Transition planning begins upon family enrollment. - Transition planning will be coordinated by the Parent Educator with the parents and any other service providers working with the family (including: Early Childhood Intervention, Daycare or Preschool Staff, Medical Services, etc.) to ensure each child continues to receive any needed services upon exit from PAT. - Preschool/Kindergarten Readiness information will be shared with the family, prior to the child's entry into school.
+• The Beloit Parents as Teachers program is designed to serve children prenatally through preschool.
+Transition planning begins upon family enrollment and is considered throughout the family's participation in services.
+Transition planning will be coordinated by the Parent Educator, with the parents and any other service providers working with the family (including: Early Childhood Intervention, Daycare or Preschool Staff, Medical Services, etc.) to ensure each child continues to receive any needed services upon exit from PAT.

+- Preschool/Kindergarten Readiness information will be shared with the family, prior to the child's entry into school.
 Referrals for any developmental concerns or needed services will be made during the family's services with PAT and will be followed-up on prior to transition or exit from the program.
-The child's yearly screenings and documentation will be current upon the child's exit from the program. - Educators will completed an exit record within 30 days of the family's exit from the program.
+The child's yearly screenings and documentation will be current upon the child's exit from the program. - Educators will complete an exit record within 30 days of the family's exit from the program. - In the event of an unplanned exit, Parent Educators will make an attempt to have one last exit visit with the family, when possible.
+Staff will ensure program documentation and requirements are as complete as possible and will then complete the family's exit record within 30 days of the exit date. - In the event of staff turnover, existing PAT families will be reassigned to a new Parent Educator to continue services within the program. - In the unlikely event that funding is lost and services can no longer be provided, the parent educators will connect families to other services and resources in the community and provide at least one transition/ closing visit.